yamunabm/time-deposit-take-home-kata/README.md

 - The TimeDeposit class contains all the necessary information to evaluate the applicable interest rate.
 If additional criteria are to be considered, we expect them to be added to the TimeDeposit class.
 - The criteria in evaluating the interest rate to become extremely complicated as the product grow, so please be sure your design is ready to extend.
 - Aside from the limitations listed above, feel free to update/change anything as you see fit such as framework version, library version, etc
-- There is not a standard "correct" answer to this problem because refactoring has a certain amount of subjectivity, but we'd like to know the reason behind your refactoring approach and how you justify them.
+- We at ikigai value SOLID, Design patterns, Clean/Hexagonal Architecture, and common clean code practices.
+Be ready to justify the approach that you take.